 - Harvester ants can be discovered west of the Mississippi River

 What is Pogonomyrmex spp?

 This is the scientific term for harvester ant.
-Seeds are an essential part of their food as their common name indicates.
-The Harvester ant Pogonomyrmex worker ants are continuously patrolling for dead insects.
-There are numerous subfamilies of genera that make up the harvester ant Pogonomyrmex such as Ponerinae, Formicinae, and the Myrmicinae.
+Seeds are an essential part of their food, as their common name indicates.
+The Harvester ant Pogonomyrmex worker ants are continuously patrolling for dead insects and dead ants everywhere.
+There are numerous subfamilies of genera that make up the harvester ant Pogonomyrmex such as Ponerinae, Formicinae, and Myrmicinae.

 Where is Harvester Ants Pogonomyrmex Most Common?